teur/OpenReader-WebUI/README.md

   -v openreader_docstore:/app/docstore \
   richardr1126/openreader-webui:latest
 ```
-> Note: The `openreader_docstore` volume is used to store server-side documents.
+> **Note:** The `openreader_docstore` volume is used to store server-side documents.
 You can mount a local directory instead.
 Or remove it if you don't need server-side documents.

-> Note: Requesting audio from the TTS API happens on the client not the Next.js server.
-So the API base URL needs to be accessible on the device that you are loading/hydrating the website on, not the device running the localhost:3003 Next.js server.
+Visit [http://localhost:3003](http://localhost:3003) to run the app and set your settings.

-Visit [http://localhost:3003](http://localhost:3003) to run the app.
+> Requesting audio from the TTS API happens on the Next.js server not the client.
+So the base URL for the TTS API should be accessible and relative to the Next.js server.

 ### ⬆️ Update Docker Image
 ```bash